 (VIII.96) And when suffering is something equally disliked, both by myself and others, what's so special about me that I take care of myself and not others?

 This point ties in with the previous point that Shantideva makes.
-If we say that my suffering and happiness is special because it’s “mine,” then actually everybody considers their suffering and their happiness special because they also consider it “mine,” so what is the difference?
+If we say that our suffering and happiness is special because it’s “mine,” then actually everybody considers their suffering and their happiness special because they also consider it “mine,” so what is the difference?
 There is no difference.
-That’s not a valid reason, that it’s special because it’s “mine,” because that’s everybody’s reason.
+That’s not a valid reason that it’s special because it’s “mine,” because that’s everybody’s reason.
 It’s very true, isn’t it?

 We can put our attention on others’ suffering, but we can’t get it in the same way as our suffering.